 Explanations of the four categories follow.

 If we discover a source of email that is capable of sending DMARC compliant email, we’ll note if the source is meeting compliance via SPF and/or DKIM.
 We’ll also document how the source can be configured to send DMARC compliant email.
 When displayed in the dmarcian tools, DMARC Capable sources are often accompanied by statistics showing the current level of DMARC compliance for email associated with the source.

 Forwarding of email happens on the Internet.
 Forwarding typically happens when you send email to someone@EXAMPLE.ORG and that someone has configured their email to be forwarded to someplace else like someone@SAMPLE.NET.
 People who have an email address from long ago but have decided to move to a webmail provider often fall into this category.
-Other examples: people with alumni addresses that get forwarded to someplace else, and mailing lists.
+Other examples: people with alumni addresses that get forwarded to someplace else and mailing lists, like Google Groups.
 In all cases, from the perspective of the email receiver (the one that is generating DMARC XML reports) your email appears to be coming out of infrastructure that otherwise has nothing to do with you.

 DKIM signing can survive forwarding.
 If your domain is covered with DKIM, dmarcian’s ability to detect forwarding increases.
 SPF does not work in the context of forwarding, as SPF is simply a list of servers that are authorized to send on behalf of your domain.
 It is not possible for a domain owner to maintain a list of forwarders.